Sneezry/Add-IoT-Device/README.md

 # IoT Device

-A tool for Azure IoT Hub to add and remove devices
+A tool for Azure IoT Hub to add and remove devices in Bash

 Require OpenSSL installed.